nguyenchiencong/nguyenchiencong.github.io/_pages/04_now.md

 12 april 2024,

-I’m building a Rails dictionary app for Chinese-Vietnamese because I like the way the Chinese language works, only for my use locally for now.
-I’d like to publish it online for free but that would mean that I have to sustain it financially.
+I’m building a Rails dictionary-based learning app for the Chinese language because I like the way the Chinese language works, only for my use locally for now.
 The dictionary part is mostly finished.
 For the grammatical part, I’m still  taking time to learn all the corners of the grammar to be able to compact it.
+It's in Vietnamese though.
+I’d like to publish it online for free but that would mean that I will have to sustain it financially.
+I might open-source it someday.

 We are in the process of closing down our plant shop and finding a new home to live in.
 We've had some plans to move, but they failed.
 So now, we're staying in the same city for at least 6 more months.